philadams-zz/to-not-do/code.md

 --------

 - build something (for UXR?) using [videogrep](https://github.com/antiboredom/videogrep/), e.g. [auto highlights](http://zulko.github.io/blog/2014/06/21/some-more-videogreping-with-python/) and/or without grepping by using [moviepy](https://github.com/Zulko/moviepy)
-- some sort of quick 'what is there to eat, where, at cornell?' app. a la http://scyberia.org/projects/cornell-dining/map.php / https://github.com/ajay-gandhi/cornell-dining
 - html5 version of http://www.ctan.org/pkg/tufte-latex
 - commandline wrapper for https://github.com/kennethreitz/tablib
 - qlocktwo-style for phone/tablet display or screensaver
-- moves-api: python api for moves.app api
 - explore fullscreen background img (and gallery) a la https://github.com/srobbin/jquery-backstretch
 - explore replicating effect in http://nathanielstern.com/artwork/dynamic-stasis/